opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 (4) Notwithstanding anything else in this Practice Direction, in the event that a party uses bundles of authorities in paper form for a hearing, the following directions in this paragraph shall apply:

->(a) The party shall still comply with paragraph (7) and file an electronic copy of the bundle of authorities through the Electronic Filing Service
+>(a) The party shall still comply with paragraph (7) and file an electronic copy of the bundle of authorities through the Electronic Filing Service.

 >(b) The party using the paper copy of the bundle of authorities shall bear the onus of producing the bundle at every hearing at which it is required.
 The Court will neither retain nor undertake to produce for hearings the paper copy of the bundle.